 Standard Pleated Media Home Air Filters

-These are your more familiar home air filters and can be found at the majority of big box stores.
+These are your more familiar home air filters and can be found at most big box stores.
 While pleated home air filters may come with a lower price tag, they also have to be changed more often – every 30-90 days versus once a year like the whole-home HEPA and high-efficiency air filters.
 Since HEPA home air filters can cost you between $60 and $100, for annual cost you’re looking at basically the same amount.
 Standard pleated air filters can eliminate up to 45% of the air pollutants in your home and the most important factor is the number of pleats per foot.
 The more pleats, the better the air flow, and the cleaner your famiy’s air will be.

 Basic Fiberglass Home Air Filters